monopoli

 Ostuni at night!

-Get lost in Centro Storico!
-The city’s lively hub is Piazza Liberta.
-Grab a seat and savor an espresso in the morning.
+Piazza della Libertà: This main square is the bustling hub, perfect for grabbing a morning coffee at Caffè Centrale or admiring the towering Colonna di Sant’Oronzo.
 In the evening it is filled with strollers, shoppers and late diners.
 Ostuni becomes abuzz with activity at night.
 Enjoy the atmosphere at local cafes and restaurants.
 You can have aperitivo and enjoy music and drinks all hours of the day.
+In addition, you’ll find mix of fashion, home decor, and gifts you won’t find anywhere else.

 Beautiful Ostuni